Have you ever wondered about the types of herons in Alabama? Alabama is home to some amazing wildlife, including many species of birds.

 During the breeding season, they will often congregate, partnering with mates and creating large nesting colonies around these habitats, mostly near waterside vegetation.

-As with other types of herons, fishermen commonly view them as pests, as they consume live bait for catching fish.
+As with other types of herons, fishermen commonly view them as pests because they consume live bait to catch fish.

 Fish harvesters are encouraged to use protection methods such as egg fortification shrouds to protect their catches from these birds‘ prying beaks.